flow-state-15/mod-5-extra-resources/links.md

 - [Immer][immer]
 - [Normalizr][normalizr]

-## Worthwhile Articles
+## Worthwhile Articles & Deep Dives

 - [Why React Context is Not a "State Management" Tool (and Why It Doesn't Replace Redux)][context-not-state-management]
 - [Redux vs. The React Context API][redux-vs-context-api]
 - [React Calendar vs. React Scheduler: What’s the Difference and When To Use Them][react-calendar-vs-react-scheduler]
+- [An Introduction to React Fiber - The Algorithm Behind React][reconciliation-deep-dive]

 [git-cheetsheat]: ./assets/git-cheatsheet
 [react-function-update]: https://reactjs.org/docs/hooks-reference.html#usestate